-- Horizon: Defines whether the information included in the inventory adjustments grid is contained only in the short-span or for the entire planning horizon.
+- Horizon: Defines whether the information included in the inventory adjustments grid is contained only in the short-term span or for the entire planning horizon.

-- Inventory Warnings: The Net Inventory row is color-coded to show whether there is enough inventory to supply future demand.
+- Inventory Warnings: The Net Inventory row is color-coded to show enough inventory to supply future demand.

-- Below Safety Stock: Represents an item that is below the safety stock but has sufficient inventory to handle incoming demands.
+- Below Safety Stock: Represents an item below the safety stock but has sufficient inventory to handle incoming demands.
 These items are highlighted in yellow.

-- OK: Represents an item that is above the safety stock and has enough inventory to handle incoming demands.
+- OK: Represents an item above the safety stock and has enough inventory to handle incoming demands.
 These items are highlighted in green.

 - Above Max Inventory: Represents an item that is overstocked in inventory and is incurring unnecessary carrying costs.
-This warning flag is triggered by the max inventory field and these items are highlighted in orange.
+The max inventory field triggers this warning flag, and these items are highlighted in orange.

-The information found in the Item Details tab is typically imported but this tab allows users to make any necessary changes should the information need to be updated.
-In PlanetTogether, Items represent the different raw materials, intermediates, sub-assemblies, and finished goods that are being produced, stocked, and consumed by the manufacturer.
+The information found in the Item Details tab is typically imported, but this tab allows users to make any necessary changes should the information be updated.
+In PlanetTogether, Items represent the different raw materials, intermediates, sub-assemblies, and finished goods produced, stocked, and consumed by the manufacturer.